dougals-moyes/finan-sh/README.md

 4. 4000's revenue (income)
 5. 5000's expenses

-The script understands the concept of sub-accounts. **5210.5200** means account 5210 is the sub account of 5200.
+The script understands the concept of sub-accounts. **5210.5200** means account **5210** is the sub account of **5200**.
 For example:
 ```
 5750 Taxes
 5751.5750 State Income Tax
 5752.5750 Federal Income Tax
 5759.5750 Other Taxes
 ```

+The ```aac``` command from the *Journal* menu will allow you to add accounts.
+When using this command, you'll be prompted for the account type (1-5), the last three digits of the account number, and for the number associated with the parent account (if any).

-You could edit these accounts manually by going to $DIR/COA, however changing the account numbers after they have been used would be a very bad idea.
+You could edit these accounts manually by going to ```$DIR/COA```, however changing the account numbers after they have been used in a journal entry would be a very bad idea.

 The journal only understands account numbers, but it will give you the opportunity to pull up an account list in case you forget the